joeycastillo/The-Open-Book/Tiny Book/README.md

 # The Tiny Book

-UNTESTED!
-Currently (1/20/2020) on order from OSH Park.
+WIP!
+Currently (1/28/2020) most of the features are tested and working [in CircuitPython](https://github.com/joeycastillo/circuitpython/tree/tinybook): screen, cap touch, audio out, SD card, blinky light and ONE of the accessory ports are all good.

+The I2C connector in A1-02 is wired backwards; I'll have to fix this in A1-03.
+A1-03 also changes some parts and swaps two signals for some extra functionality (puts the accessory port on PA05 so that you can use it for analog output).

+## Original README

 The theory: make a less expensive, smaller version of the Open Book with as much of its functionality as possible.
 To that end:

 - Things that are basically the same:
     - Battery charging